dart-lang/language/working/augmentation-libraries/feature-specification.md

     **TODO: Is this the right way to handle initializing formals?**

 *   The augmenting constructor parameters specify any default values.
-    *Default values are defined solely by the original constructor.*
+    *Default values are defined solely by the introductory constructor.*

-*   The original constructor is `const` and the augmenting constructor is not, or vice versa.
+*   The introductory constructor is `const` and the augmenting constructor is not, or vice versa.

-*   The original constructor is marked `factory` and the augmenting constructor is not, or vice versa.
+*   The introductory constructor is marked `factory` and the augmenting constructor is not, or vice versa.

-*   The original constructor has a super initializer _(super constructor invocation at the end of the initializer list)_ and the augmenting constructor does too. _An augmentation can replace the implicit default `super()` with a concrete super-invocation, but cannot replace a declared super constructor._ **(TODO: Why not?
-We allow “replacing implementation”, and this is *something* like that.)**
+*   The introductory constructor has a super initializer _(super constructor invocation at the end of the initializer list)_ and the augmenting constructor does too. _An augmentation can replace the implicit default `super()` with a concrete super-invocation, but cannot replace a declared super constructor._ **(TODO: Why not?
+We allow "replacing implementation", and this is *something* like that.)**

 **TODO: What about redirecting constructors?**